ky-is/qr-hunt/README.md

 ### Env variables

-Be sure to set your environment variables again in your deployment build environment settings.
+Be sure to set your environment variables again (see `Develop` above) in your deployment build environment settings.